Youth Camp at Moses Merrill

 Meaningful Bible Teaching and Worship

-Every day campers hear from amazing speakers.
-They share Bible stories, life lessons and Scripture so that every camp may grow closer to God!
-Campers will also sing hymns, worships songs and silly camp songs.
+Every day campers hear from amazing speakers during chapel and campfire.
+The Bible stories, life lessons and Scripture are designed to help every camper grow closer to God!
+A day at camp is not complete without worships songs and silly camp songs.
 I can almost guarantee you will hear many camp songs for years to come!

 How can I contact my child?